apostrophecms/apostrophe-documentation/modules/apostrophe-module/index.md

 is passed on to `nodemailer`, except that `options.html` and `options.plaintext` are automatically provided via the template.

-In particular, your `options` object should continue `from`, `to` and `subject`.
+In particular, your `options` object should contain `from`, `to` and `subject`.
 You can also configure a default `from` address, either globally by setting the `from` option of the `apostrophe-email` module, or locally for this particular